-A 4.0 ha future school site to accommodate a Kindergarten to Grade 9 School is located in the east portion of the Plan area north of McLeod Avenue.
-The school site shall consist of a school building and associated playing fields and parking area.
-The site has frontage on a north/south collector roadway to enable adequate access for parking and drop-off, although walking is encouraged.
+Bylaw C-1348-24 March 24, 2025 A 3.7 ha future school site to accommodate a Kindergarten to Grade 9 School is located in the east portion of the Plan area north of McLeod Avenue.
+The site can accommodate an efficiently designed school with room for a building pocket, parking and drop-off, field spaces, playgrounds, courtyards and trails required to service the school.